xuanduong1605/routing/README.md

 ## Implementation instructions

 Your job is to complete the `DVrouter` and `LSrouter` classes in the `DVrouter.py` and `LSrouter.py` files so they implement distance-vector or link-state routing algorithms, respectively.
 The simulator will run independent instances of your completed `DVrouter` or `LSrouter` classes in separate threads, simulating independent routers in a network.

+You will notice that the `DVrouter` and `LSrouter` classes contain several unfinished methods marked with `TODO`.
+They are:

+- `__init__`
+- `handlePacket`
+- `handleNewLink`
+- `handleRemoveLink`
+- `handleTime`
+- `debugString` (optional)

-You will notice that the `DVrouter` and `LSrouter` classes contain several unfinished methods marked with `TODO` (including `handlePacket`, `debugString`, etc.).
-These methods override those in the `Router` superclass (in `router.py`) and are called by the simulator when a corresponding event occurs (e.g. `handlePacket()` will be called when a router instance receives a packet).
+These methods override those in the `Router` base class (in `router.py`) and are called by the simulator when a corresponding event occurs (e.g. `handlePacket()` will be called when a router instance receives a packet).

-The arguments to these methods contain all the information you need to implement the routing algorithms.
-Each of these methods is described in greater detail below.
+> [!NOTE]
+> Check the docstrings of corresponding methods in the `Router` base class for detailed descriptions.

 In addition to completing each of these methods, you are free to add additional fields (instance variables) or helper methods to the `DVrouter` and `LSrouter` classes.